 The families in my practice often come to me with concerns that their elders, my patients, aren’t “telling the truth.”

 In dementia care, “truth” is often a tricky concept.
-Many patients may not be able to help what seem like “lies” because their brains aren’t working normally.
+Many patients may not be able to help what seems like “lies” because their brains aren’t working normally.
 This may be due to early dementia, which could be Alzheimer’s disease.
 Or it may be due to other types of dementia, such as “vascular dementia” or “frontal temporal dementia” (FTD).
 Patients suffering from these conditions may not be able to remember what might have been said earlier.
 Or, if they do remember, they may remember information incorrectly.
 Some elders lie on purpose, but in my experience, the great majority “lie” simply because they can’t remember, or because they’re embarrassed that they can’t remember.

 If you try to challenge this sort of patient, to correct the misremembered information, you often run into a brick wall: Elders will insist to the death that they got it right, that they don’t need a doctor, that they don’t need any help.